atulkamble/AviatrixACE/index.md

 - **Transit virtual interface:**\
 A transit virtual interface should be used to access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways.
 You can use transit virtual interfaces with 1/2/5/10 Gbps AWS Direct Connect connections.
 For information about Direct Connect gateway configurations, see Direct Connect gateways.

+# VNet
+A Virtual Network, or a VNet, is an isolated network within the Microsoft Azure cloud.
+A VNet in Azure provides a range of networking functions comparable to AWS Virtual Private Cloud (VPC).
+These functions include DNS, routing, enabling customization of DHCP blocks, access control, connectivity between virtual machines (VM) and virtual private networks (VPN).

+An Azure VNet is a representation of a network in the cloud and is logical isolation of the Azure cloud dedicated to a subscription.
+In the background, it's a software abstraction of a network that overlays Azure’s infrastructure to provide isolation from resources outside of the VNet, practically making it a private network.

+Operationally, a VNet follows common IP routing principles to connection resources inside.
+So, it needs to have one or more address spaces associated with it (CIDR), which can be segmented into subnets, within which resources will reside.
+The scope of a virtual network is a single region; however, several virtual networks of the same or different regions can be connected together by virtual network peering.

+### VNets can be used to:
+Create a dedicated private cloud-only VNet to allow services and VMs within the VNet to communicate directly and securely in the cloud.
+Securely extend a data center, by building traditional site-to-site (S2S) VPNs or Express Route private circuits, to securely scale capacity.
+Deploy hybrid clouds by securely connecting cloud-based applications to on-premises systems.

+## Key components of Azure VNets, include:
+**Subnets:** Subdivide a VNet into multiple networks which can be used for more granular separation of services **IP addresses:** Assign public or private IP addresses to an Azure VNet.
+- Use public IP address for public-facing communications.
+A dynamic or static IP can be assigned.
+- Use private IP address for connectivity within a VNet when using a VPN gateway or ExpressRoute.
+A dynamic IP assignment is a default, but a static IP can also be assigned.
+**Network Security Groups (NSG):** Network traffic ACLs which can be applied at a subnet or NIC level for filtering **Application Security Groups (ASG):** Group common workloads in world readable tags for use in NSGs **Service Endpoints:** secure critical Azure services resources to your VNET **Private Link:** private connectivity from a VNET to an Azure PaaS resource, customer-owned service, or Microsoft partner platform.
+**Firewall:** Azure offers a managed Firewall service that provides the ability to define L3-7 connectivity policies for granular control of what enters and leaves the network
+**Load balancing:** Load balancing solutions offered by Azure include:
+- Azure Traffic Manager – comparable to Route53 in AWS
+- Azure Load Balancer
+- Azure Application Gateway
+- Azure Front Door
+**Routing tables:** As with general routing, anytime traffic needs to leave a subnet, it needs a routing function to forward packets to other subnets and networks.
+A router does this using a routing table, and that route table configuration is exposed in Azure for customized configuration.
+Route table can have rules that define where traffic should be sent to, i.e a virtual network, virtual network gateway or virtual machine.
+**User Defined Route (UDR):** A static entry in a Route Table which can be used to forward traffic to a different Vnet, Network Virtual Appliance, .
+This can be a powerful tool to build a connection between hubs.
+**Network Virtual network Appliance (NVA):** Optional, for integration of 3rd party solutions, a virtual network appliance can be inserted into a VNet.
+This appliance is a virtual machine that executes a network function, such as a firewall, WAN optimization or other network function.
+To see a list of virtual network applications that can be deployed in a virtual network, see Azure Marketplace.

+# Remote User VPN
+Aviatrix provides a cloud-native and feature-rich client VPN solution.
+The solution is based on OpenVPN® and is compatible with all OpenVPN® clients.
+In addition, Aviatrix provides its own client that supports SAML authentication directly from the client.

 # Aviatrix Transit Architecture for Azure

 - **Azure Native Transit**\